petrosDemetrakopoulos/RNN-Beatles-lyrics-generator/README.md

 Now it is time to execute training.
 We explicitly set the number of epochs.
-Ath this point I would like to remind you that an epoch is one forward pass and one backward pass of all the training examples.
+At this point I would like to remind you that an epoch is one forward pass and one backward pass of all the training examples.

 We choose to train for 20 epochs.
 Note that as you increase number of epochs, the training time will increase too.
 You should experiment with this number in order to fine tune the model.